tito-arch/BABC-2/content/post/how-to-use-whatsapp-web-with-extensions-for-a-better-experience.md

 - Preserve discretion by avoiding revealing that you have listened to the audio, viewed messages, and status

 Other business features are added for paid versions of the Extension.

+Am going to go ahead and wrap things there.
+Thanks for reading and I’ll see you in the next one.